aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-13-x-x/public-api-changes-in-aspose-words-13-3-0/_index.md

 ## New HtmlFixed Save Format Introduced

 Save any document to fixed HTML based format.
-All elements in this output are absolutely positioned that enables displaying document in browser exactly as it looks in Microsoft Word.
+All elements in this output are absolutely positioned that allows displaying document in browser exactly as it looks in Microsoft Word.

 - Text is rendered as absolutely positioned spans.
 Fonts are exported as subsets in Woff (Web Open Font Format) and can be either embedded or stored as external resources.
 - Vector graphics are rendered as embedded SVG images.